Chronica seu originale regum et principum Poloniae

 The first, second, and third books are composed as a classical dialogue, where the author positions himself as a witness of a conversation.
 The Chronica's use of this style is unique in medieval literature but was frequently used in antiquity.

+From May 2024, the copy of the Chronicle from 15th century is presented at a permanent exhibition in the Palace of the Commonwealth.